Nihal473/Fake-News-Detection-System/README.md

 ## ✨ Author

-Built by [Your Name](https://github.com/yourusername) — passionate about machine learning and AI for good.
+Built by [Nihal473](https://github.com/Nihal473) — passionate about machine learning and AI for good.